AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 coverage indication attached to every single instruction.
 This is the base information of interest to object coverage analysis, simply presented in different manners through the other possible output formats.
-The :option:`xcov` and :option:`html` formats both produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :ref:`--output-dir option <cov-outdir>`.
+The :option:`xcov`, :option:`html`, and :option:`dhtml` formats produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :ref:`--output-dir option <cov-outdir>`.
 Even though presented on sources, the annotations remain representative of object coverage metrics, synthesized for all the instructions associated with each source line.

 Later in this chapter we name output formats by the text to add to :option:`--annotate` on the command line.
 For example, we use "the